ublue-os/website/docs/images/bazzite/FAQ.md

 ### Distrobox

-Distrobox containers can be made with the host terminal following this [documentation.](https://github.com/89luca89/distrobox/blob/main/docs/usage/distrobox-create.md)  Keep in mind that `bazzite-arch` is a distrobox container that uses pacman as the package manager and can utilize the [AUR.](https://aur.archlinux.org/)  Take a look at other distros you can run inside of a container [here.](https://github.com/89luca89/distrobox/blob/main/docs/compatibility.md#containers-distros)
+Distrobox containers can be made with the host terminal following this [documentation](https://github.com/89luca89/distrobox/blob/main/docs/usage/distrobox-create.md).
+Keep in mind that `bazzite-arch` is a distrobox container that uses pacman as the package manager and can utilize the [AUR](https://aur.archlinux.org/).

+You can use [other distributions](https://github.com/89luca89/distrobox/blob/main/docs/compatibility.md#containers-distros) inside the container.

 ### Nix